foosel/foosel.github.io/content/til/how-to-make-transparent-gifs-easier-shareable-by-adding-a-checkerboard-background.md

 ---
-title: "How to make transparent GIFs easier shareable by adding a checkerboard background"
+title: "How to make transparent GIFs more easily sharable by adding a checkerboard background"
 date: 2024-10-15
 tags:
 - imagemagick